 Administration Agreement: The Company has also entered into an administration agreement (the "Administration Agreement") with the Investment Advisor.
-Under the Administration Agreement, the Investment Advisor has agreed to furnish the Company with office facilities and equipment, provide it clerical, bookkeeping and record keeping services at such facilities and provide the Company with other administrative services necessary to conduct its day-to-day operations.
-The Company reimburses the Investment Advisor for the allocable portion (subject to review and approval of the Board) of overhead and other expenses incurred in performing its obligations under the Administration Agreement, including rent, the fees and expenses associated with performing compliance functions, and the Company's allocable portion of the cost of its chief financial officer and chief compliance officer and their respective staffs.
+Under the Administration Agreement, the Investment Advisor furnishes the Company with office facilities and equipment, provides it clerical, bookkeeping and record keeping services at such facilities and provides the Company with other administrative services necessary to conduct its day-to-day operations.
+The Company reimburses the Investment Advisor for the allocable portion (subject to review and approval of the Board) of overhead expenses incurred in performing its obligations under the Administration Agreement, including rent and the Company's allocable portion of the cost of its chief financial officer and chief compliance officer and their respective staffs.
 Under the Administration Agreement, the Investment Advisor also provides managerial assistance to those portfolio companies to which the Company is required to provide such assistance.
-Under the Administration Agreement, accrued administrative expenses for services provided for the period June 21, 2011 through June 30, 2011 totaled \$22,173.
+Under the Administration Agreement, administrative expenses for services provided for the three and nine months ended September 30, 2011 totaled \$184,069 and \$206,242, respectively.